MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/server-configuration/index.md

 If you choose to use an authentication method through a user repository such as LDAP, you can configure the MobileFirst Server administration so that you can use users and groups with the user repository to define the Access Control List (ACL) of the MobileFirst Server administration.
 This procedure depends on the type and version of the web application server that you use.

 ### Configuring WebSphere Application Server full profile for MobileFirst Server administration
-Configure security by mapping the MobileFirst Server administration Java™ EE roles to a set of users for both web applications.
+Configure security by mapping the MobileFirst Server administration Java EE roles to a set of users for both web applications.

 You define the basics of user configuration in the WebSphere® Application Server console.
 Access to the console is usually by this address: `https://localhost:9043/ibm/console/`